rails/rails/guides/source/form_helpers.md

 In this guide you will:

-* Create search forms and similar kind of generic forms not representing any specific model in your application
+* Create search forms and similar kind of generic forms not representing any specific model in your application.
-* Make model-centric forms for creation and editing of specific database records
+* Make model-centric forms for creation and editing of specific database records.
-* Generate select boxes from multiple types of data
+* Generate select boxes from multiple types of data.
-* Understand the date and time helpers Rails provides
+* Understand the date and time helpers Rails provides.
-* Learn what makes a file upload form different
+* Learn what makes a file upload form different.
-* Learn some cases of building forms to external resources
+* Learn some cases of building forms to external resources.
-* Find out how to build complex forms
+* Find out how to build complex forms.

 --------------------------------------------------------------------------------